RAVIKIRAN-DHULIPALA/ShoppingList/README.md

 Use VScode editor for better development.

 ## Do the following to pack the application as .exe file
-step1: To install the Electron Packager \
+step1: To install the Electron Packager <br>
 ```npm install --save-dev electron-packager``` \

 therefore the dependency will be added to the package.json files \